Skip to content

 • The landlord may mail a copy of the it to the property through registered mail, but only in the case of ending a month-to-month tenancy with a 30 or 60-day notice to quit.

-Once the notice is served, the tenant will have the amount of days included in the notice to either rectify the situation (if applicable) or vacate the rented area.
-If neither of these actions is taken, then the landlord may continue with the California eviction lawsuit on legal grounds.
-Also, make sure to pay a filing fee for any papers.
+Once the notice is served, the tenant will have the specified number of days to either rectify the situation (if applicable) or leave the rented area.
+If the tenant takes no action, the landlord may proceed with the California eviction lawsuit under the law.
+Additionally, the landlord must ensure the filing fee for any necessary paperwork is paid in order to evict the tenant.

 person writing eviction notice